-1 support us emotionally and mentally when we feel down or sad?
-Mental Health and Wellbeing- Where is a healthy place?
+1 love and care through stories and questioning.
+Stories to recognise how friendships make us feel secure and happy.
+Who is there to support us emotionally and mentally when we feel down or sad?
+Mental Health and Wellbeing- How to recognise both positive and negative feelings and how these make our bodies feel?
+Where is a healthy place?
 What is the long-term outcome of eating healthily.
 To understand the reasons of keeping themselves, clothing and surroundings clean.
-To understand the long-term benefits of exercise.
+To understand the long-term benefits of exercise and its impact on our mental health and wellbeing.
 First Aid - To be aware of the needs and dangers of medicines.
 The use of inhalers, allergic reactions, allergies, minor cuts and grazes.
-Healthy eating - what constitutes a healthy diet and place.
 Health and Prevention- Become aware of safe and unsafe exposure to the sun and how to reduce the risk of skin damage.
 Understand that good quality sleep is important.
+Who are trusted adults?
+Pre-Prep Assemblies: What is Wellbeing, who is our Wellbeing Champion in our department?
+The importance of kindness.
+Doctor visit and talk about their job.
 2 Science - Looking at what human babies need to stay healthy and grow.
 To understanding that food can be classified into different groups and that some foods are healthier than others.
 To discuss the effect of unhealthy food and lack of exercise on the human body.
 To define healthy food and drink for breakfast, lunch and dinner, using this knowledge to design a healthy lunch.
 To describe the importance for humans of exercise, by finding out why humans need to exercise.
 To know that people who are ill take medicines to help them.
 Children to understand that medicines are drugs, not foods and can be dangerous.
-PE - Children will develop spatial awareness when working in pairs or larger groups.
-Increase their understanding for the need to improve fitness levels for your heart, mind and body.
-Children continue swimming which enables the children to build upon their level of stamina which promotes water safety.
-Pupils learn to show consideration and respect to others whilst competing in small physical challenges.
+PE - Children will develop more spatial awareness when working in pairs or larger groups and moving at higher speeds.
+They increase their understanding of the need to improve fitness levels for your heart, mind and body and start to take part in periods of more sustained exercise.
+Pupils learn to show consideration and respect to others whilst competing in small physical challenges and are encouraged to be gracious towards their own team and other teams in victory and defeat.
+Children continue swimming which enables the children to build upon their level of stamina and water confidence.
+Water safety code, the emergency signals, and how to respond in a pool environment are practised.
+Road and coach safety are reinforced when travelling to swimming.
+Yoga Club helps to promote the connection between the mental and physical effects of exercise and an increased sense of wellbeing.

 ICT - Internet Safety.
 To revise and consolidate 'Smart Rules' to improve understanding of e-safety.
 Safe thinking, to realise everyone online is not necessarily trustworthy and to be wary of online relationships.
 To be a friend online and consider the effect of their online actions on others.
 To recognise and display respectful behaviour and make positive choices to stay safe to enhance mental wellbeing.
 To realise the importance of keeping personal information private.
-To understand where and how to report and concerns they may have and get help with issues online.
-PSHE - Being Safe- NSPCC- Talking PANTS, which body parts are private.
-First Aid - Minor injuries.
-Grazed Knee, twisted ankle, foreign body in the eye, ear or nose, minor burn bumped head, choking.
-When to call an ambulance.
-Medicines and
+To understand where and how to report concerns they may have and get help with issues online.